mlee246/civic-news-be/README.md

-# Northcoders News
+# Civic News

-Northcoders News is an API built for the purpose of accessing application data programatically.
+Civic News is an API built for the purpose of accessing application data programatically.
 The API mimic's a real world backend service, which will provide the information to the front end architecture.

 #### https://be-nc-news-zmuo.onrender.com/api